watersofthack/WaterSoft/README.md

 ## 2. Machine Learning

-The **Machine Learning** section provides a series of tutorials focused on **time series processing** for hydrology-related datasets.
+The **Machine Learning** section provides a series of tutorials focused on **time series processing** for water science-related datasets.These codes and materials are developed by Clemson Hydroinformatics Research Group.
 Topics include:

 - Data acquisition from multiple sources
 - Data exploration, cleaning, and preparation